useblocks/ubc-action/demo/index.rst

-Ubcode Example Project
+ubCode Example Project
 ======================

-This is a simple example project that demonstrates how to use the ubcode.
+This is an example project that demonstrates how to use ``ubc``.

 .. req:: An example requirement
     :id: REQ123